What is the American National Standards Institute (ANSI)?

-Standards are developed in a "voluntary" system.
-This means that individuals and businesses in the marketplace determine the decision to use standards: No one is forced to adopt them.
-Note, however, that if a government agency has adopted standards within its mandatory regulations, compliance with the referenced standards is obligatory for those working with that agency.
+Standards are developed in a "voluntary" system, meaning individuals and organizations willingly choose to use standards, and that no one is forced to adopt them.
+(Note, however, that if a government agency has adopted standards within its mandatory regulations, compliance with the referenced standards is obligatory for those working with that agency.)

-The voluntary nature of the U.S. system provides certain advantages.
-It allows the flexibility necessary to respond to changes in technology and market demand, and anyone with a vested interest in a proposed standard can participate in its development.
+The voluntary nature of the U.S. system allows the flexibility necessary to respond to changes in technology and market demand.
+Any persons with a vested interest in a proposed standard can participate in its development.

-However, a system such as this requires oversight.
-That is why the American National Standards Institute (ANSI) was formed in 1918 by five professional/technical societies and three federal government agencies, prompted by a desire to eliminate conflict and duplication in the U.S. voluntary standards development process.
+To eliminate conflict and duplication in the U.S. voluntary standards development process, the American National Standards Institute (ANSI) was formed in 1918 by five professional/technical societies and three federal government agencies.
 One of ANSI‘s goals is to ensure that the consensus process of developing U.S. standards is followed.

 ANSI carries out its oversight responsibilities with a rigorous system of checks and balances that ensure each and every standard that has been declared an "American National Standard" has been developed with due process.
 ANSI also requires that American National Standards undergo review and revision at regular intervals so that the best and newest ideas are incorporated.
 ANSI’s requirements provide clear and consistent channels of communication, so all parties involved know their views will be addressed.
 These requirements also prevent industries from influencing the development of standards in ways that would give them an unfair advantage over their competition.